 9. Set a realistic price range when you sell a second-hand car

-However, if you insist on sticking to a price that is above the market value, be ready to provide reasons as to why your price makes sense and what makes your car worth it.
+However, if you insist on sticking to a price above the market value, be ready to explain why your price makes sense and what makes your car worth it.
 Are you selling it along with any special accessories, or have you had your car modified?
 Make sure you have an explanation for everything as nobody likes to do a deal that’s beyond market price.

 You will find many used cars for sale in Hong Kong, so it is important to make sure your car stands out to sell it without any hassles.
 In addition to preparing the papers, determining a price range, you must also allow your potential buyers to take your car out for a test drive.